 It couldn’t have been a great day around the office when NASA’s Inspector General revealed the results of a routine audit.
-The initial $65 million estimate was way, way off.
-In fact, the agency will owe its cloud provider $95 million per year to hold its Earthdata Cloud.
-In addition to the cloud costs and egress charges, they also are still responsible for the costs to operate their existing Distributed Active Archive Centers (DAACs) or data centers.
+The initial $65 million estimate was way, way off — by $30 million per year.

 What the NASA team failed to take into account were data egress charges.
-In other words, if scientists want to actually use the data NASA is collecting, the agency will have to pay every time they download it.
+In other words, if scientists want to actually use the data NASA is collecting, the agency will have to pay every time they download it from the public cloud.

 Hidden Cost #2: Cloud Utilization Costs

-To paint the picture, Adobe developers unintentionally racked up $80,000 a day in charges for a computing job that ran on Azure and wasn’t discovered for more than a week.
+As an example, Adobe developers unintentionally racked up $80,000 a day in charges for a computing job that ran on Microsoft Azure and wasn’t discovered for more than a week.

-The Adobe example highlights an important aspect of enterprise cloud management: cloud resources must be monitored very carefully and consistently.
-It is not a set it and forget it type process.
-If an organization leaves a VM running without dedicated oversight, it will be caught by a cost surprise.
-To use these resources cost-effectively, organizations need to adopt a change in how their cloud resources are utilized as well as a dedicated commitment (and extremely knowledgeable team) to closely monitor, provision, and maintain their unique cloud environments.
+This highlights an important aspect of enterprise cloud management: Cloud resources must be monitored very carefully and consistently.
+It is not a set-it-and-forget-it type of process.
+If an organization leaves a VM running without dedicated oversight, it will only be caught after the surprise fees show up on the bill.

 Hidden Cost #3: Migration Costs